 Along with a virus, a sore throat could be caused by allergies, irritants such as chemicals or smoke, acid reflux, dry air – especially if you notice it first thing in the morning and you’re a mouth-breather (try the humidifier!) – or other things that we aren’t going to stress ourselves out with here.
 Knowledge is power but too much of it can make us worry, so focus on your current symptoms and just talk with your doctor if you think something more is going on.

-Like I said, most sore throats are caused by a virus so always wash your hands, tell those around you to wash their hands, and disinfect the daylights out of your environment.
+Since most sore throats are caused by a virus it remains vital that you always wash your hands, tell those around you to wash their hands, and disinfect the daylights out of your environment.
 Keep this misery to one person in the household and just hang in there.
 24-48 hours should be the worst of it, then hopefully you’ll be on the mend through the rest of the week.
 I’ll join you with a bowl of ice cream for solidarity’s sake.

 Blake Wageman, RN, BSN has over 11 years of nursing under her belt, primarily focused on NICU babies and, just as importantly, their worried parents.
 She also has two daughters who have kept her on her toes from birth all the way into their tween years.
 Blake’s passion is giving parents not only the information, but also the comfort and confidence they need to make good decisions for their kiddos.